manish-in-java/jpa-hibernate-jdbc/README.md

 # Background
-It is common concern among developers that using an [Object-Relational Mapping](https://en.wikipedia.org/wiki/Object-relational_mapping) tool (ORM) with impact the performance of their application severely, especially if the database contains a significant number of records or if data needs to be fetched in bulk.
-Some developers have created working benchmarks that kind of indicate that using ORMs can lead to 10 or 100 times degradation in performance as compared to using raw JDBC code.
-Needless to say, many developers who are new to ORM concepts and who come across such benchmarks run away from ORMs in fear and many of them never dare to return to take a critical look.
+It is common concern among developers that using an [Object-Relational Mapping](https://en.wikipedia.org/wiki/Object-relational_mapping) tool (ORM) will impact the performance of their application severely, especially if the database contains a significant number of records or if data needs to be fetched in bulk.
+Some developers have created working benchmarks that kind of indicate that using ORMs can lead to 10 or 100 times degradation in performance as compared to using raw JDBC.
+Needless to say, many developers who are new to ORM concepts and who come across such benchmarks run away from ORMs in fear and many of them never dare to return to take a critical look at whether the difference in performance is due to the ORM or even real.

 There is no doubt that application performance (and security) are (or at least should be) the topmost concerns for any Software Architect.
 Therefore, it is only justified that any technology be looked at critically and adopted only if fits the performance and security goals of a Software Development Team.
+The same applies to ORM tools because if they indeed pose a severe performance penalty on an application, there is no point using them in any serious application.

-Project Managers and Business Users on the other hand are more interested in more and better functionality quickly.
-Given the amount of boilerplate code that an ORM tool can reduce, they are enticing enough for any Development Team looking to rely heavily on database interactions.
+On the other hand, Project Managers and Business Users are more interested in more and better functionality quickly.
+Given the amount of boilerplate code that an ORM tool can reduce, it is natural for Development Teams looking to rely heavily on database interactions to gravitate towards ORM tools in order to build new features quickly.
 Most database interactions are standard and repetitive and pose no fun at all if copied and pasted for every single domain object in an application's code.
 Therefore, a clear incentive exists for the Developers to use an ORM tool for database interactions and focus more on the business rules, logic and workflows in the application.
-However, many teams have a deeply ingrained fear of ORM tools and therefore they cannot make an object decision on whether or not they will benefit from using an ORM tool for their application.
+However, many teams have a deeply ingrained fear of ORM tools and therefore they cannot make an objective decision on whether or not they will benefit from using an ORM tool for their application.

 # Overview
-This application uses some popular tools and technologies to compare the runtime performance of data access code using different mechanisms.
+This application uses popular tools and technologies to compare the runtime performance of data access code using different mechanisms.
 It uses an extreme case where any glaring flaws in any one data access technology should be highlighted much more than in regular use cases.
 An in-memory database ([H2](http://www.h2database.com)) with two tables `Person` and `Contract` is used.
 The `Contract` table holds 3 records for every record in the `Person` table.
 The `Person` table has 100,000 records (thereby having 300,000 records in the `Contract` table).
 H2 database has been used because it allows the application to load the entire database in memory and performance measurement be free from the impact of external factors such as server load, network latency, network congestion, etc.  Measurements can focus purely on the mechanism used to load data.

 [JMH](http://openjdk.java.net/projects/code-tools/jmh/), a popular micro-benchmarking tool is used for running the benchmarks.
 The advantage of using JMH lies in the fact